 Many patients will require maintenance, or “booster” infusions about once a month to maintain the effects.
 However, it is possible that an initial series of infusions can be enough to enhance the impact of oral medications, other therapies and lifestyle changes, and provide long lasting remission of your depression and other symptoms.

-No. Unlike most other providers, our comprehensive treatment team can evaluate if our service are right for you.
-We will be happy to consult with your physician or therapist if you’d like.
+No. Dr. Sullivan will do a comprehensive evaluation to determine if our service are right for you.
+He may however require you to have additional consultation with other medical of psychiatrist specialists to coordinate care.
+We will be happy to consult with your physician or therapist as well.

 Ketamine infusions are initially more expensive than a typical doctor’s visit and medication copay.
 However, when you consider the financial toll of ongoing depression and how it affects your work and social functioning, as well as multiple office visits and ongoing medication costs, quickly being restored to a normal level of functioning is an excellent value and investment in yourself and your future happiness.